Nenuphar12/MySportMap/ROADMAP.md

 - improvement: find solution to allow very_good CI tests [done]
 - change: change clientState to AuthenticationState ?
 - substitution: change the custom function to decode polylines to GoogleMap function to do so [planned]
+- clean: clean GM and FM versions to something clearer [planned]

 ## Bugs